MichalOpoka/ecfr/cfr/title-14-Aeronautics-Space/chapter-I-Federal-Aviation-Administration-Department-Transportation/subchapter-F-Air-Traffic-General-Operating-Rules/part-93-Special-Air-Traffic-Rules/subpart-U-Special-Flight-Rules-Vicinity-Grand-Canyon-National-Park-AZ/section-93.305.md

 ##### § 93.305 Flight-free zones and flight corridors. #####

-Link to an amendment published at 83 FR 48212, Sept.
-24, 2018.

-Except in an emergency or if otherwise necessary for safety of flight, or unless otherwise authorized by the Flight Standards District Office for a purpose listed in 93.309, no person may operate an aircraft in the Special Flight Rules Area within the following flight-free zones:
+Except in an emergency or if otherwise necessary for safety of flight, or unless otherwise authorized by the responsible Flight Standards Office for a purpose listed in § 93.309, no person may operate an aircraft in the Special Flight Rules Area within the following flight-free zones:

 (a) *Desert View Flight-free Zone.* That airspace extending from the surface up to but not including 14,500 feet MSL within an area bounded by a line beginning at Lat.
 35°59′58″ N., Long.
 111°52′47″ W.; thence east to Lat.
 36°00′00″ N., Long.
 111°51′04″ W.; thence north to 36°00′24″ N., Long.
 111°51′04″ W.; thence east to 36°00′24″ N., Long.
 111°45′44″ W.; thence north along the GCNP boundary to Lat.
 36°14′05″ N., Long.
 111°48′34″ W.; thence southwest to Lat.
 36°12′06″ N., Long.
 111°51′14″ W.; to the point of origin; but not including the airspace at and above 10,500 feet MSL within 1 nautical mile of the western boundary of the zone.
 The corridor to the west between the Desert View and Bright Angel Flight-free Zones, is designated the “Zuni Point Corridor.”
 This corridor is 2 nautical miles wide for commercial air tour flights and 4 nautical miles wide for transient and general aviation operations.